-o.32 The preliminary phase consists of one round of pools, from which 20%-30% of the participants in the pools are eliminated, based on the indices of all competing in them, and a preliminary direct elimination table.
+o.32 The preliminary phase consists of one round of pools, from which 20%-30% of the participants in the pools are eliminated, based on the indices of all competing in them, and a preliminary direct elimination table o.33 The main phase consists of an integral direct elimination table, which is fenced on four strips, one quarter of the table per strip.
+The first round of the table of 64 may, however, if required for the organization of the competition, be fenced on eight strips.

-After the round of pools, the 16 fencers classed highest on the general index (cf. 0.19) are exempt from the preliminary direct elimination table.
+After the round of pools, the 16 fencers classed highest on the general index (cf. o.19) are exempt from the preliminary direct elimination table.
 Should there be a tie between two or more fencers for the 16th place, their FIE ranking will be used to separate them.

 The remainder of the fencers qualifying from the pools will make up a preliminary integral direct elimination table.
 This will be based on the indices of the fencers in all the pools (in the case of a tie on indices, the fencers will be separated by drawing lots).
-This table, be it complete or incomplete, will be fenced until only 32 fencers remain.
+This table, be it complete or incomplete, will be fenced until only 32 fencers remain